 Ride with Malaysia's e-commerce trends

-Major e-commerce companies like Lazada and Zalora entered the Malaysian market in 2012 and Shopee in 2015.
-Today, online shopping in Malaysia is the new benchmark.
-Local consumers frequently strive for attractive deals and compare in-store and online prices.
+Major e-commerce companies like Lazada, Zalora, and Shopee have already established themselves in the Malaysian market, setting the benchmark for online shopping in the country.
+Local consumers are always on the lookout for attractive deals and compare in-store and online prices before making a purchase.

-E-wallet adaptations also assisted the move to cashless payments and online shopping, further improving the e-commerce economy in Malaysia.
-Thus, Malaysia Digital Economic Corporation (MDEC) has declared that the Malaysian e-commerce market will continue to dominate Southeast Asia.
+In addition, the adoption of e-wallets has made cashless payments and online shopping even more convenient, further boosting the e-commerce economy in Malaysia.
+In fact, the Malaysia Digital Economic Corporation (MDEC) has declared that the Malaysian e-commerce market will continue to dominate Southeast Asia.

 If you’re looking to run a marketing campaign in Malaysia, you need to test the waters first and see if the marketing strategies you're used to are likewise effective in this market.
 It is important to set your goals, study your market, look into your competitors, and utilize internet, specifically social media, influencers, and e-commerce.